DVelichkevichFL/test09032020/README.md

 1. 'startTest.bat';
 2. 'Test-[VERSION].jar'.

 Run the **'startTest.bat'** batch script to start the test application.
-In this case, tt will ask to enter a string to parse.
+In this case, it will ask to enter a string to parse.
 Press enter to accept the default string.

 The script also accepts a string to parse as a command line argument:
 ```